input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

 ## Overview
-This SIP will discuss the background of the implementation of the current committee certificate verification, and how we can adjust the system to support the requirements.
+This SIP will discuss the background of the implementation of the current committee certificate verification mechanism, and how we can adjust the system to support the requirements.

 ## Background